 Of course, a study of how objects are accelerated is certainly important and fruitful in special relativity.
 For example, when discussing Bell's Spaceship Paradox we would do well to ask ourselves how the string connecting the two spacecraft behaves; it has mass and it needs to be accelerated, and we can't just treat it as a series of massless events on a spacetime diagram that merrily go along for the ride as the spaceships accelerate.
 The string requires the leading spaceship to accelerate it, so we shouldn't be surprised to find that eventually it breaks as it becomes more difficult to accelerate, when the ships' speeds get close to the speed of light.
 (Notice: this is distinct from the commonly found saying that "the string breaks because it wants to Lorentz-contract".
-I don't believe the string knows anything about Lorentz contraction.
-It breaks because its atoms are becoming harder to accelerate as the leading spaceship keeps incessantly pulling ahead; these atoms' relativistic mass increases, so that they are simply tougher to accelerate, and eventually the string's physical makeup can't support the force required to be applied by the leading ship to accelerate the string's atoms to have them keep up with the leading ship.
+Rather, it breaks because its atoms are becoming harder to accelerate as the leading spaceship keeps incessantly pulling ahead; these atoms' relativistic mass increases, so that they are simply tougher to accelerate, and eventually the string's physical makeup can't support the force required to be applied by the leading ship to accelerate the string's atoms to have them keep up with the leading ship.
 So they get the left behind—meaning, the string falls apart.)
 So a study of accelerating physical objects has its place in special relativity, and there's nothing wrong with asking how a disk is accelerated.
 But just as we do for the standard Lorentz transform, let's treat such an advanced dynamical question as secondary to simply asking how a rotating frame views the world.
-The above discussion of the rotating disc seems never to have managed that.
+The above discussion of the rotating disk seems never to have managed that.